Love Eterne (2011 film): Soundtrack

-NOTE: There is no soundtrack available.

 Release

 On January 27, 2011, Villapaz posted a press release on PRWeb for the film.
 Bonnie Piesse interviewed with Backstage writer Dan Lehman.
 She described her music and film career, and her in role in Love Eterne.
 From April–December 2011, Villapaz submitted the film to various film festivals.

 Reception

 Mark Bell of Film Threat cited numerous technical issues that detracted from the film.
 While he anticipated the film because on the cheerful Friends-like opening credits that resembled a television pilot, Bell considered the audio horrible for almost all of the movie, and was annoyed by the smudges on the camera lens for some of the scenes.
 Despite this, he considered Navia's performance of value when you can hear her.
 Duane L. Martin of Rogue Cinema also noted the audio problems and sound control, as well as the smudges.
 However, Richard Propes of The Independent Critic sympathized with the film's low $10,000 budget.
 He likened Navia's performance to Marisa Tomei and found the soundtrack music choices good.
 "There are bad reviews where I'd say 'Don't see this film!' and there are bad reviews where I lean more towards 'Give this filmmaker a chance.
 He's learning.'
 Love Eterne strikes me as a 'teachable moment' film for a new filmmaker learning his way around the obstacles and challenges of ultra-indie filmmaking."